 The procurement calendar for CES week 2026 separates into three lead-time tiers, each anchored against a distinct procurement decision.

 The 150-day window — early August 2025 — is the right anchor for principals booking a dedicated-chauffeur retainer for the full January 5-9 week with a specified vehicle and a named driver.
-This is the binding lead time for the Escalade ESV and Sprinter tiers across the Las Vegas-resident operators and the LA-based satellite outposts, and the binding lead time for retainer accounts that require vehicle-specification continuity from a prior city’s retainer relationship.
-Music Express LA’s Las Vegas outpost, Carey International, and EmpireCLS anchor the procurement decision at this lead time for the keynote-principal-and-executive audience.
+This is the binding lead time for the Escalade ESV and Sprinter tiers across the Las Vegas-resident operators and the group-transport fleets, and the binding lead time for retainer accounts that require vehicle-specification continuity from a prior city’s retainer relationship.
+Sprinter Van Rental and Employee Shuttle Bus Rental anchor the procurement decision at this lead time for the group-and-delegation audience, and Carey International for the keynote-principal cross-city circuit.
 Cross-city continuity bookings — NYC-resident principals extending a Detailed Drivers retainer into Las Vegas through partner-dispatch coordination — should be confirmed at the 120-to-150-day mark to lock vehicle and chauffeur availability on both ends.

 The 120-day window — early September — is the workable anchor for retainer accounts requesting standard sedan and SUV continuity from a Las Vegas-anchored operator for the show week, and the binding lead time for corporate-account coverage at scale across the technology, financial-services, and consulting corporate audiences.
-Las Vegas Limousines for the Strip-corridor anchoring, Bell Limousine LV for the off-Strip satellite-event coverage, Presidential Limousine LV for the concierge-coordinated client-entertainment workflow, and the worldwide-network operators for cross-city continuity all anchor procurement decisions at this lead time.
+Swift Limousines and Black Car Service for the flat-rate executive point-to-point legs, Limo Black Car Service for the mixed day-and-evening client-entertainment workflow, Presidential Limousine LV for the concierge-coordinated Strip-corridor coverage, and Carey International for cross-city continuity all anchor procurement decisions at this lead time.
 Sprinter inventory is materially tighter at the 120-day mark than at the 150-day mark, and accounts requiring Sprinter coverage should expect a multi-operator dispatch arrangement at this lead time rather than single-operator continuity.

 The 90-day window — early October — is the latest reasonable anchor for any account requesting Sprinter capacity at all.
 Inside 90 days the Sprinter tier typically requires either a multi-operator dispatch arrangement or a Tuesday-through-Thursday Sprinter wait list.
 Sedan and SUV inventory at the 90-day mark is available across most Las Vegas-anchored operators, but the named-driver and vehicle-specification continuity that anchors the principal-services procurement decision is substantially tighter at this lead time than at the 120-day mark.
-App-based platforms — Blacklane in particular — anchor procurement decisions in the 60-to-90-day window for the visiting-international and premium-spec single-trip audience that does not require retainer continuity.
+Flat-rate black-car operators — Swift Limousines and Black Car Service in particular — anchor procurement decisions in the 60-to-90-day window for the premium-spec single-trip and airport-transfer audience that does not require retainer continuity.

 Inside the 30-day window, the procurement decision is reactive rather than planned.
 Spot-booking pricing anchors in the 40-to-55-percent premium band; Sprinter inventory is materially constrained and is allocated by the operator’s retainer-account queue rather than by spot availability; named-chauffeur and vehicle-specification continuity is generally not available across any Las Vegas-anchored operator at this lead time.
-Corporate accounts with material CES week presence that arrive at the procurement decision inside the 30-day window should anchor on the worldwide-network operators (Carey International, EmpireCLS) for the broadest coverage at the highest rate posture, with the app-based platforms as the fallback for single-trip and small-group coverage.
+Corporate accounts with material CES week presence that arrive at the procurement decision inside the 30-day window should anchor on the worldwide-network operator (Carey International) for the broadest coverage at the highest rate posture, with the flat-rate black-car fleets as the fallback for single-trip and small-group coverage.

 “The CES-week procurement pattern rewards programs that anchor at the 150-day mark and penalizes programs that arrive at the 30-day mark,” said Bob Mann, principal at R.W.
 Mann & Company and former American Airlines corporate-planning executive, in an interview on May 25, 2026.
 “The structural reason is that the operator’s chauffeur roster is the binding constraint, not the vehicle inventory, and the roster decisions are made eight-to-twelve weeks before the event window opens.
 Programs that anchor at 150 days are programs that get the named driver; programs that anchor at 30 days are programs that get whatever capacity is left.”